ertheis/PubNubBeaconGreeter/storefrontREADME.md

 Every morning on the way to work, I grab a latte from a coffee shop near my apartment.
 The baristas know me by name, and they know my usual order.
 It would be awesome if everywhere people shopped, they were treated as an individual instead of "just another customer".
 However, it is difficult for an employee (say, a barista) to remember the names of the hundreds of people they interact with on a daily basis.

 We came up with a solution using Apple's iBeacon protocol and PubNub's data streaming network.
 In this tutorial, we will build a greeter application.
 Its primary functionality is to let a shopkeeper know when a customer enters the store and provide the shopkeeper with a little bit of information about the customer.
+It's basically [our presence feature][7] in real life.
 This information allows the shopkeeper to personalize and improve the customer's experience.

 ##The Storefront Application: the UI and iBeacon Broadcast
 The intent of the storefront application is almost exclusively to display information.
 There isn't any required interaction between it and the shopkeeper.
 It merely assists the user with remembering the people they are intereacting with.
 The view consists of a table view and a status label at the bottom.
 The table view contains a list of customers currently in the store and a bit of information about them (in our case, their name, favorite drink, and a photo).